 INTRODUCTION

-Tomato (Solanum lycopersicum), is a member of the Solanaceae family and it is a highly-valued horticultural crop worldwide due to the adaptability to grow in wide
+Tomato (Solanum lycopersicum), is a member of the Solanaceae family and it is a highly-valued horticultural crop worldwide due to the adaptability to grow in widely

-range of soil and climate.
+range of the soil and the climate.
 The major tomato growing countries are China (30.7%), India (11.5%), USA (8.1%), Turkey (7.0%) and Egypt (5.3%).
-India ranks second in the area as well as in production of Tomato after China (Maurya et al., 2019).
-In India, the area and production of tomato in 2023-24 (2nd Advance Estimates) was 872.9 thousand hectares and 212.38 thousand metric tonnes followed by productivity 24.3 metric tonnes/ ha (Indiastat, 2023-24).
+India ranks second in the area as well as in tomato production after China (Maurya et al., 2019).
+In India, the area and production of tomato in 2023-24 (2nd Advance Estimates) was 872.9 thousand hectares and 212.38 thousand metric tonnes, respectively followed by productivity 24.3 metric tonnes/ ha (Indiastat, 2023-24).
 Most of tomato production in India are from Odissa, Madhya Pradesh, Karnataka, west Bengal, Maharasthra, Gujarat, Chhattisgarh, Bihar, Andhra Pradesh and Telangana districts (Indiastat, 2023-24).
 In district of Andra Pradesh, it is cultivated in an area of 54.18 thousand hectares around the year in various climatic situations with an average production of 2438 metric tonnes/ ha and productivity of 45 metric tonnes per ha (Indiastat, 2023-24).

-However, tomato production is significantly affected by a range of diseases.
+However, tomato production is significantly affected by several diseases.
 Among these, fusarium wilt disease caused by Fusarium oxysporum f. sp. lycopersici (FOL) is one of the most devastating diseases in tomato plants.
-FOL exerts considerable pressure on crop yield leading to production loss ranging from 30-40 % percents.
-In some cases, if condition is favourable, the fungal growth may escalate up to 80% (Nirmaladevi, 2016).
+FOL exerts considerable pressure on crop yield leading to production losses ranging from 30-40 % percents.
+In some cases, if conditions are favourable, the fungal growth may escalate up to 80% (Nirmaladevi, 2016).
 Tomato yield is significantly reduced by F. oxysporum lycopersici when it invades the roots of tomato and colonizes xylem vessels causing wilt, yellowing of leaves, small fruit productions and eventually death.
-Numerous strategies have been proposed to control this fungal pathogen.
+Numerous strategies have been proposed for controlling this fungal pathogen.
 Fungicides are the most important management practice which is used to control the plant diseases.
-Often the use of chemical fungicide may not give desired effects and will lead to many ecological problems as well as the development of resistant strains of pathogens (Ahmed, 2011).
+Often the use of chemical fungicides may not provide the desired effects and will lead to many ecological problems as well as the development of resistant strains of pathogens (Ahmed, 2011).
 Plus, the use of chemical fungicides can be harmful to other living organisms besides reduction of soil microorganisms (Hasan, 2010).
-Therefore, the use of biological control agents has become an attractive, promising, and eco-friendly alternative.
+Therefore, the use of biological control agents have become an attractive, promising, and eco-friendly alternative.

 Numerous studies have demonstrated reduced incidence of diseases in different crops after supplementing the soils with fungal or bacterial antagonists (Ahmed, 2011).
-Successful control of Fusarium wilt in many crops by application of Trichoderma spp. has been reported (Ramezani,2009).
+Successful control of Fusarium wilt in many crops through the application of Trichoderma spp. has been reported (Ramezani,2009).
 Furthermore, Pseudomonas spp. and Bacillus spp. are among plant growth-promoting rhizobacteria which have been shown to trigger systemic resistance in plants, known as induced systemic resistance (ISR) (Van Loon & Bakker, 2006).
 ISR improves the plant’s defence mechanisms, is not specific and can protect plants against a broad spectrum of pathogens (Zamioudis et al., 2014).
-Therefore, the objective of the present study was to assess the ability of different biocontrol agents in suppressing the populations of FOL in tomato under in vitro and in vivo conditions for management of Fusarium wilt disease.
+Therefore, the objective of the present study was to assess the ability of different biocontrol agents in suppressing the populations of FOL in tomato under in vitro and in vivo conditions for the management of Fusarium wilt disease.

 MATERIAL AND METHODS